freeman003/slovakia-income-inequality-analysis/README.md

-# Income Inequality Analysis in Slovakia
+# Social stratification on income base

 Quantitative analysis of income inequality in Slovakia using **R** and **quantile regression** to examine how socioeconomic factors are associated with income across different parts of the income distribution.